How did you first become involved with working on Peaky Blinders?

 What’s it like seeing the Peaky Blinders online community engage with your work?

 It is amazing, really!
 I am very humbled and grateful that many Peaky Blinders fans are following my Instagram account, thank you so much everyone!
-I am looking into ways how to engage more with you, perhaps through live video chats on Instagram?

 Do you give much direction to the actors when you photograph them?